KungBoman/News-ETL-Pipeline/docs/ci-cd.md

 The release workflow:

+1. Checks out the tagged version
+2. Starts a temporary PostgreSQL test service
+3. Installs dependencies
-1. Runs the test suite
+4. Runs the test suite
-2. Builds the Docker image
+5. Builds the Docker image
-3. Logs in to GitHub Container Registry
+6. Logs in to GitHub Container Registry
-4. Publishes the Docker image to GHCR
+7. Publishes the Docker image to GHCR
-5. Creates a GitHub Release
+8. Creates a GitHub Release
-6. Attaches the project artifact to the release
+9. Attaches the project artifact to the release

+The release workflow only publishes artifacts after the tests have passed.

 ## Docker Image Tags